Co-founder and lead researcher

 Community Engagement Coordinator

 She holds a master’s degree in Community Engagement from the University of Alberta and brings a wealth of expertise in program planning, stakeholder engagement, research, and effective communication with diverse audiences.
-Within the FNWEP, Hana is providing support in engagement and communications efforts, alongside implementing knowledge mobilization strategies.
+Within the FNWEP, she supports engagement and communications efforts, implements knowledge mobilization strategies, and manages social media accounts to enhance the project's reach and impact.

 We respectfully acknowledge that we are situated on Treaty 6 territory, traditional lands of First Nations and Métis people.